-The son of former England ace and rugby league legend Andy Farrell.
-Unlike his father he has chosen to start his career in rugby union and is fast becoming one of the biggest names in English rugby circles.
-He can play at either flyhalf or centre, and his top class game management and superb goal-kicking ability make his a potential superstar.
+Farrell is the son of former England ace and rugby league legend Andy Farrell.
+Unlike his father, he chose to start his career in rugby union and quickly became one of the biggest names in English rugby circles.
+He can play at either flyhalf or centre, and his top class game management and superb goal-kicking ability make him a superstar.

 There is little wonder that he made his England debut at just 21 following an excellent season for Saracens.
 He was the 2012 Premiership and RPA Young Player of the season.
-Farrell has shown a maturity beyond his years and his unerring ability with the placed ball should see him make a valued contribution to the tour.
+Farrell showed maturity beyond his years and his unerring ability with the placed ball see him make a valued contribution.

-After recovering from a ]]n injury, Farrell has become fit and worked his way back into the English squad for the 2015 Rugby World Cup.
+After recovering from an injury, Farrell became fit and worked his way back into the English squad for the 2015 Rugby World Cup.
 England disappointed as hosts of the World Cup as they failed to progress past the pool stages, becoming the first side to fail to do so.

 Farrell was included in a six-man shortlist for World Rugby Player of the Year 2016.
 He started at inside centre in all five of England's matches during the Six Nations, winning his first major international trophy as part of England's Grand Slam-winning side.

 The former St George's ace has combined superbly with George Ford throughout his career with the pair starring as u20s and now with the senior side.
 Farrell ended the tournament as the leading scorer with 69 points, bringing his overall tally for England to 412 and making him the second-highest points scorer in the history of the England national team, with only Jonny Wilkinson having scored more.